ZyMa-1/ZyMaaDiscordBot/README.md

 ## Settings up the bot

-To make the bot run, the following env variables should be there:
+To make the bot running, the following env variables should be set:

 ```
 DISCORD_BOT_TOKEN=